Indonesian General Guidelines for Corporate Governance (PUGKI)

 5.1 Internal Control and Compliance 5.1.1 The Board of Directors periodically reviews the accuracy of designs and operational effectiveness of the governance system, risk management, internal control, and corporate compliance and reports the implementation and results of the review to shareholders through the annual report of the Corporation.
 Apply

-The Board of Directors has implemented the Internal Control System in accordance with the overall principles of control and evaluation carried out by the Bank, which indicate that the quality of the Bank’s Internal Control System is running properly.
-The Board of Directors and Board of Commissioners state that the Bank has an effective and adequate internal control system in managing the risks faced by the Bank while remaining within the tolerance limit (risk appetite) in supporting the achievement of the Bank’s objectives, which has been conveyed in the discussion of the Risk Oversight Committee and the Internal Control System in this Annual Report.
+The Board of Directors has implemented an Internal Control System in accordance with applicable control principles, and a comprehensive evaluation indicates that the Bank’s Internal Control System is functioning well.
+The Board of Directors and the Board of Commissioners confirm that the Bank has an effective and adequate internal control system in place to manage the risks faced by the Bank, remaining within its risk appetite and supporting the achievement of the Bank’s objectives.
+Further explanation of this matter is provided in the discussion of the Risk Monitoring Committee and Internal Control System in this Annual Report.

 5.2.
 Risk Management 5.2.1.
 Strategy and risk is a unity, disclosed in a transparent manner, included in the implementation of the duties and responsibilities of the Board of Directors and the Board of Commissioners, as well as in discussions at the meetings of the Board of Commissioners and Board of Directors.